-The Company recognises lease payments received under operating leases as income on a straight-line basis over the lease term.
+The Company recognises lease payments received under operating leases as income on a straight-line basis over the lease term as part of other income.
 In case of a finance lease, finance income is recognised over the lease term based on a pattern reflecting a constant periodic rate of return on the lessor's net investment in the lease.